Recruitment

 Where necessary to comply with a legal obligation

-Certain information which we collect from you is needed by us in order to comply with employment law and to offer you benefits and services associated with your prospective employment, including:
+Certain information which we collect from you is needed by us to comply with employment law and to offer you benefits and services associated with your prospective employment, including:

 • to comply with relevant laws and regulations;

-• to consider your application for a new role within the Group;
+• to consider your application for a new role within our group of companies;

 • to consider your right to work for us;